Theming

 Tips

-• Use CSS variables - Avoid hardcoding colour values for better maintainability
+• Use CSS variables — avoid hardcoding colour values

-• Test dark mode - Components should work in both light and dark modes
+• Test dark mode — components should work in both modes

 Troubleshooting